Tag Archives: SUDI

 SUDI – prevention

-Note that the word risk is not used, just association!
+Note that the word “risk” is not used, just association!
 Boys as being at higher risk not mentioned!

-PreBotzinger complex (preBotC) is a multi-functional network that is critically involved in the response to hypoxic and hypercapnic challenges.
+PreBotzinger complex (preBotC) is a multi-functional neuronal network that is critically involved in the response to hypoxic and hypercapnic challenges.

 Note increased brain oxygen requirement during “active sleep” cf quiet sleep.
 Only apparent between 2 weeks and 5 months.
 [Horne 2014].

-New Dutch recommendations include: (a) pre-term neonates born after 32 weeks should be placed in a supine position; (b) twins should not sleep in the same bed (‘co-bedding’); (c) use of a pacifier is recommended once breastfeeding is well underway; and (d) use of stabilization pillows is not recommended [PMID 23425715]
+Dutch recommendations include: (a) pre-term neonates born after 32 weeks should be placed in a supine position; (b) twins should not sleep in the same bed (‘co-bedding’); (c) use of a pacifier is recommended once breastfeeding is well underway; and (d) use of stabilization pillows is not recommended [PMID 23425715]